New Jersey Dad Admits To Killing 3-Year-Old Infant To Keep His Girlfriend

 A report shows that during Creato’s original trial, 10 jurors voted to convict in court, while 2 others believed there was reasonable doubt.
 1 of the jurors who had voted to convict told about Creato’s plea, “It’s a very happy day right now.
 Justice has been served.”

-His sentencing is scheduled for 29th of September.
+His sentencing is scheduled for the 29th of September.

 News Source: https://people.com/